Todd Field's unrealized projects: Back Roads

 In October 2003, it was reported by Variety that Field was developing a film adaptation of Back Roads by Tawni O'Dell; producing under, and possible directing through, his production shingle Standard Film Company along with Frank Darabont and Anna Garduno's Darkwoods Productions.
 Ethan Gross and Paul Todisco were on board as screenwriters.
 Field was determined to direct the project by 2004, and was considering it as one of six possibilities to be his next film at the time.

 The Crowded Room

 In 2004, it was announced that Field committed to direct The Crowded Room for Fox Searchlight and New Regency.
 Field was to have also produced alongside Alexandra Milchan.
 Based on a true story of a man who was diagnosed with a multiple personality disorder, the script by Todd Graff had first been developed for director James Cameron, and then later David Fincher, Steven Soderbergh and Danny DeVito, prior to Field boarding the project.

 Rose

-Also in 2004, Field was reportedly developing Rose as a directing vehicle at Standard Film Company, the DreamWorks Pictures-based shingle he formed with Leon Vitali.
+Also in 2004, Field was reportedly developing Rose as a directing vehicle at Standard Film Company, the DreamWorks Pictures-based shingle he formed with former Stanley Kubrick collaborator Leon Vitali.
 Scripted by H. G. Bissenger, the project is believed to have been adapted from Bissenger's 2001 Vanity Fair article "A Darker Shade of Rose".